fernandodefez/creativolab/README.md

 git clone the_forked_repositroy
 ```

-Go to /www/ and run the follow command
+Go to /www/ and run the following command
 ```
 composer install
 ```